 Engaging with Gen Z is essential for brands.
 Leveraging the most successful platforms to connect with younger generations is key in this process.
 But it often requires a marketing strategy shift and the exploration of new marketing tactics.

-Facebook's rebranding is the pivotal point in the evolution of the metaverse and Web 3.0.
-The new direction taken by Facebook already triggered a massive wave of interest and is increasingly onboarding brands that are getting ready to use the Meta medium to reach their consumers on this new interface.
+Facebook's rebranding was a pivotal moment in the evolution of the metaverse and Web 3.0.
+The new direction taken by Facebook triggered a massive wave of interest and is increasingly onboarding brands that are getting ready to use the Meta medium to reach their consumers on this new interface.